 It can be risky, especially if you’re not keeping on top of what’s going out on your channels, but with with the right strategy and adherence to best practices the pitfalls of social media automation can be avoided.
 The trick is to strike a balance, and to know what to automate and when.
 Here’s a few tips:

 - Don’t automate interactions.
 For the love of all that is social, don’t automate things like responses to comments or messages.
 Any form of automated, bot-generated engagement looks spammy and weird.
 And it can backfire if you’re not careful.

 - Do automate your editorial calendar.
-Get yourself set up on Buffer, CoSchedule or HubSpot (we us all three here at Articulate) and push your content out to all your channels at optimal times.
+Get yourself set up on HubToolkit or HubSpot and push your content (both internal and curated content) out to all your channels at optimal times.
 This will amplify the reach of your content and keep your networks active and engaged.